 Actually, I believe Facebook is overrated.
 You can amass as big a fan base as you are willing to pay for, but the rules have changed and only 1-2% of those fans ever see your posts.
 Now you have to pay to get your message out to fans you have already paid for!
 We have had much more success reaching our specific client base through our history websites (which are linked to the tour website), with our monthly e-newsletter and my travel blog, Trail Talk.

 Have you seen a difference in the type of or travelers taking your tours?

 Because of our focus on specialized cultural history tours, our travelers have always been younger and more culturally aware than the usual group tour demographic.
 We still get our share of seniors, but the common denominator is a desire to learn more about where they are traveling and those who came before.
 We’ve had tour participants from 12 to 92 on the same excursion.
 The appeal of our tours is that everyone learns that history is only stories – through the experiences and interpretation which we provide, they realize that they love it.

 What is the significance of partnerships in your business, and how do you see that evolving in the future?

 We’re all in this together.
 We must act as partners in our efforts to provide the best experience possible for our clients or we will fail.
 I thank my stars every day for the wonderful relationships I’ve been able to develop with suppliers, DMOs and other tour operators throughout the country

 As far as the future, I wish I had a crystal ball.
-My company is experiencing one of the best years we’ve had in a long time, partly by dint of our own efforts and partly because of our active participation in TAP.
-And yet there are worrisome political developments in this increasingly smaller world of ours that could pull the rug out from under us again, as happened after 9/11.
+My company is experiencing one of the best years we’ve had in a long time.
+And yet there are worrisome political developments in this increasingly smaller world of ours that could pull the rug out from under us again.
 The only occupation I know of that is more of a gamble than tourism is farming, which is also affected by circumstances beyond their control.